4.9 million

 Jewish population

-JDC entry date
+JDC re-entry date

 Care for the Elderly